sedostheatre/sedos.co.uk/input/events/be-more-chill-auditions.md

   - time: 2026-06-24 19:00
   - time: 2026-06-25 19:00
   - time: 2026-06-28 10:00
-image: /assets/bemorechill.jpeg
+image: /assets/be-more-chill-audition-1791-x-1391-px-1-.png
 imageAlt: Be More Chill auditions
 metaTitle: Be More Chill auditions, for Sedos’s October 2026 production
 metaDescription: Find out about Be More Chill auditions if you’d like to be in Sedos’s production at the Bridewell Theatre in October 2026
 ---
-Registration is now open for *[Be More Chill](https://www.sedos.co.uk/shows/2026-be-more-chill)* auditions.
+Information is now available about *[Be More Chill](https://www.sedos.co.uk/shows/2026-be-more-chill)* auditions.

 **KEY DATES**